Washburn, Texas

-Washburn is an unincorporated community in Armstrong County, Texas, United States.
-According to the Handbook of Texas, the community had an estimated population of 120 in 2000.
+Washburn is an unincorporated community and census designated place (CDP) in Armstrong County, Texas, United States.
 Washburn is part of the Amarillo Metropolitan Statistical Area.

 History

 Washburn was part of the JA Ranch from 1876 until its division in 1887.
 Robert E. Montgomery, who owned section 98, established this townsite at the ending point of the Fort Worth and Denver Railway in August of that same year.
 It was named after railroad official D.W.
 Washburn, who was also friends with, and a son-in-law of, Union Pacific Railroad President Grenville M. Dodge.
 Two water wells, a double pump station, a coal chute, a section house, a depot, and stock pens were all established in the community along the Denver Road.
 Another railroad track was built to Panhandle in 1888 to connect it to the Southern Kansas Railway.
 Washburn grew to have tents, dugouts, and board shacks and was a base of operations for settlers, ranchers, and other nearby communities.
 A post office was established at Washburn in March 1888 and remained in operation until 1956, with James Logue as postmaster, as well as justice of the peace in the community.
 He established a bank in 1908, which joined the bank in Claude in 1911.
 It had its newspaper titled the Armstrong County Record, as well as three hotels and a building supply house in 1890 and lost its position as the county seat to nearby Claude in a close, contested election.
 This, along with the failure of other railroad tracks, tap line abandonment, and Amarillo emerging as a major city, caused the community's decline as people moved out and businesses failed, but the community's spirit remained alive.
 Telephone service arrived in 1896 from Amarillo.
 A Methodist church was built in the community in 1907.
 A Baptist church was then established in 1963.
 Its population was 25 from the 1930s to the 1950s and grew to 100 in 1964.
 It went down to 70 from 1974 to the 1980s.
 Washburn had a hotel, a grain elevator, and a business in 1984.
 Some residents commute to Amarillo for work.
 Its population was 104 in 1990 and grew to 120 in 2000.

 Today, the community has a grain elevator in operation.
 It also had a general store, a lumber yard and two saloons.
 H.E.
 White owned the store, lumber yard, and elevators in the community.
 James Logue also donated land for a cemetery in the community.

 The Panhandle and Santa Fe Railway also served the community.